extremesa/laravel-aramex/README.md

 Adds Aramex Functionality to Laravel.

-This repo is a rebuild of digitalcloud/aramex.
+This repo is a full rebuild of DigitalCloud/aramex.

 ## Table of Contents